basho-labs/spark-bdp-stockticker-demo/README.md

 7. Create five (5) EC2 t2.mediums with this AMI, these will act as the compute cluster
 8. From `/home/ubuntu/deploy` directory on the t2.micro system, run the following to set up BDP cluster: `sudo sh setupBDPAWS.sh`

 This should form the BDP cluster.
 This only needs to be run once.
-To confirm the cluster status, run the following on any node in the cluster and you should see:
+To confirm the cluster status, run `sudo data-platform-admin services` on any node in the cluster and you should see:

-     sudo data-platform-admin services
+     $ sudo data-platform-admin services
      Running Services:
      +------------+---------------+--------------+
      |   Group    |    Service    |     Node     |